Psychology 1B: Social, Developmental and Mental Health and Wellbeing PSYCH1002

 - Typically Offered: Semester 2

 The aim is to introduce students to core material in the area of social, developmental psychology, mental health and wellbeing, inclusive of individual differences, and research methods including data analysis using the programming language R.

 Requirements of Entry

 Successful completion of PSYCH1001

-1 written assignment (20%), 1 lab portfolio (30%), degree exam (50%).
-The degree exam will last 2 hours and take place at the completion of the course in April/May.
+Coursework (60%) AND Degree Exam (40%).
+The degree exam will last 1 hour and take place at the completion of the course in April/May.

 Main Assessment In: April/May

 The aim is to introduce students to core material in the area of social, developmental psychology, mental health and wellbeing, inclusive of individual differences, and research methods broadly defined.
 Labs will include the continuation of data wrangling, visualisation, as well as the introduction of probability and data analysis using the programming language R. The course also continues to develop skills of professional standards in the communication of research critical evaluation and self-reflection on skill development.
 Communication skills are also encouraged by means of regular practical classes and group discussions/presentations.
 Groupwork is a core part of the course and students will work in small teams during practical labs.

 Although the lectures form part of a programme which eventually leads to an Honours degree with the Graduate Basis of registration for the BPS, together with Psychology 1A, it would also serve as an introduction to the field for students taking the course as part of the general degree or as an outside subject in another honours programme.